Head Athletic Trainer

 Ashley Rottier, MSAT, LAT, ATC joined the Lawrence University Athletics Staff in August 2016 as the Assistant Athletic Trainer employed through Advanced Physical Therapy and Sports Medicine.

-Rottier comes to Lawrence University from Duluth, Minn., where she completed her Master’s degree in athletic training at The College of Saint Scholastica.
+Rottier came to Lawrence from Duluth, Minn., where she completed her Master’s degree in athletic training at The College of Saint Scholastica.
 In addition to her various clinical assignments at The College of Saint Scholastica, she completed an internship at the University of Washington working primarily with the football team.

 Rottier graduated from The College of Saint Scholastica in May 2016 with a master’s degree in athletic training.
 She also is a 2013 graduate of the University of Wisconsin-Oshkosh where she earned a bachelor's degree kinesiology with an emphasis in exercise and fitness.